djeada/Linux-Notes/notes/disk_usage.md

 <h1>The df command</h1>
 Monitoring disk usage is a common task for Linux systems administrators.
 The <code>df</code> command can be used to display disk usage information.
-You can use the <code>-h</code> option to display a human-readable output.
+You can use the <code>-h</code> option to display output in a human-readable format.

 | Filesystem | Size | Used | Available | Use% | Mounted on |
 | --- | --- | --- | --- | --- | --- |